zerodevx/zero-md/docs/advanced-usage.md

 This is called **during every render** to parse markdown into its HTML string representation, so this will be a good place to run any pre or post processing task.

-#### Sanitize HTML output
+#### Sanitise HTML output

-If you are processing potentially unsafe markdown, always use a client-side sanitization library.
+If you are processing potentially unsafe markdown, always use a client-side sanitisation library.

 ```html
 <head>